felixgiov/AcTED/README.md

-# ⏱️ Semi-supervised Learning for Commonsense Duration QA
+# AcTED: Automatic Acquisition of Typical Event Duration for Semi-supervised Temporal Commonsense QA

 ## Data
 We provide the generated pseudo-labeled QA data as specified in the paper under `data_generation/pseudo_qa_data/`.